 She moved back home to Indiana in the early 1990's to join a rapidly growing civil engineering, surveying, and inspection consulting firm.
 Ms. Cunningham became the president and majority owner of PCS Engineers in 1997 and the firm became certified as a Woman Business Enterprise (WBE).
 She, along with her husband and partner, Chet Parsons, PE (Purdue BSCE 74), have grown the firm to be one of the largest W/DBE civil engineering, surveying and inspection firms in Indiana.
 PCS Engineers serves both the private and public sector in transportation, water, sewer, and storm sewer infrastructure projects.
 Some of the recent projects her firm has participated in include the Indianapolis New Midfield Terminal project, I-69, CSO Tunnel Project in Indianapolis, and the Ohio River Bridges.

 Ms. Cunningham is the proud recipient of the 2010 Civil Engineering Alumni Achievement Award from Purdue University.
 She serves on the Purdue Alumni Association Board of Directors.
 She serves on the executive committee of the Indiana American Council of Engineering Companies (ACEC) Board of Directors.
 She is a past member of the Purdue Civil Engineering Advisory Council.
-She is a professional engineer in Indiana, Arizona, Kentucky, Texas, etc. She and her husband are lifetime members of the President?s Council and the Purdue Alumni Association.
+She is a professional engineer in Indiana, Arizona, Kentucky, Texas, etc. She and her husband are lifetime members of the President's Council and the Purdue Alumni Association.
 She is also a member of the John Purdue Club.

 Cheryl is the very proud parent to two sons, Benjamin Harris and Kaelan Cunningham-Barowsky, and two step-sons Matt and Nick Parsons.
 Ben is an Arizona State graduate and Kaelan, an Indiana University grad.
 Matt is a Purdue graduate and Nick is a Purdue Civil Engineering graduate.